gregfenton/i18next-node-firestore-backend/examples/admin-cli/README.md

 1. Review or edit the values in `.env`, especially the GOOGLE_APPLICATION_CREDENTIALS value.
 1. To install required modules, run: `npm install`
 1. To execute the example app, from the example's directory run: `npm run example`

+## Using the example with local NPM code

+1. Run `npm uninstall i18next-node-firestore-backend` to remove the published NPM package.
+1. Run `npm install i18next-node-firestore-backend@file:///../../dist` to install the local NPM package.
+1. To execute the example app, from the example's directory run: `npm run example`

+NOTE: remember to revert the changes to `examples/admin-cli/package.json` before committing.

 ## Outline of the example